David L. Sylvester, the Arctic Institute of North America (AINA) aurora observer for the 1961 summer/winter,

 tends bean plants left over by a summer biology project (U. S. Navy Deep Freeze 61 cruisebook photo).

-The 1960-61 summer season brought a rather unusual science project to Pole (and McMurdo) led by Dr. Karl C. Hamner of UCLA, the team studied the effects of the rotation of the Earth on the "biological clocks" of plants and animals.
-The team brought bean plants, hamsters, cockroaches, fruit flies and a Neurospora fungus to the ice for the project...along with clock-driven rotating turntables, which were run counter to or in the same direction as the Earth's rotation.
+The 1960-61 summer season brought a rather unusual science project to Pole (and McMurdo) led by Dr. Karl C. Hamner of UCLA.
+He was assisted by Giri Raj Singh Sirohi, the first citizen of India to visit Pole.
+The team studied the effects of the rotation of the Earth on the "biological clocks" of plants and animals.
+The team brought bean plants, 19 hamsters, 50 cockroaches, fruit flies, cockleburs, and a Neurospora (bread mold) fungus to the ice for the project...along with clock-driven rotating turntables, which were run counter to or in the same direction as the Earth's rotation.
 Various effects on the specimens were observed, including the leaf movements of the bean plants, the emergence of the fruit flies, the growth bands of the fungus, and the activity patterns of the hamster.

 The results as far as science was concerned--modifications of the Earth's rotation had no apparent effects on any of the organisms.